The 8 Best Boom Microphones (2023)

 Of course, the sound quality is not as great as the other mics on the list, nor the off-axis sound rejection is as successful.
 It is a cardioid mic with enough sound quality for amateur users.

 Shotgun microphones are long tube-shaped mics with a super or hyper-cardioid pattern.
-These mics are highly directional, receiving sound from one axis, rejecting the surrounding ambiance.
-Boom is a type of stand with a mic located at its tip.
+These mics are highly directional, receiving sound from one axis, and rejecting the surrounding ambiance.
+A boom is a type of stand with a mic located at its tip.
 Any kind of mic can be used with a boom pole.

 Boom mics are typically shotgun microphones, but shotgun microphones have wider uses than just being attached to a boom stick.
 They can also be used without booms for directional audio recording.

-Boom microphones should be durable, be weather and humidity proof, have high sound quality, and have good off-axis noise rejection if it is going to be used for video making.
+Boom microphones should be durable, weather and humidity-proof, have high sound quality, and have good off-axis noise rejection if it is going to be used for video making.
 As boom microphones are mainly used in film and video making, choosing a shotgun mic with extreme directionality is important.

 Boom microphones are often used outside of studios as much as inside the studios.
 So, going for a durable, humidity-resistant, and weatherproof option is crucial.